OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

     </array>
 ```

-More detailed information can be found in the [archived Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12-SW2).
+More detailed information can be found in the [archived Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12-SW2 "Preparing Your App to Handle Universal Links").

-If you don't have the original source code you still can search for this (as we did in [Entitlements Embedded in the Compiled App Binary](#Entitlements-Embedded-in-the-Compiled-App-Binary)).
+If you don't have the original source code you still can search for this (as we did in "Entitlements Embedded in the Compiled App Binary").

 ###### Retrieving the App Site Association File